knewyousir/WFI-session-3/readme.md

 We want to start our servers only when the database is connected so let’s move `app.listen` into the connect method.
 We’re also going to create a db variable to allow us to use the database when we handle requests from the browser.

-Make sure this has been added to you variable declarations:
+Make sure this has been added to your `requires` at the top in `index.js`:

 ```js
 const MongoClient = require('mongodb').MongoClient;